KennethHoff/SourceGenerators/src/Generators/PocoSchemaGenerator/Oxx.Backend.Generators.PocoSchema.Zod/README.md

 Issues that are currently blocking the release of the package.

+### High priority

+Issues that are common and annoying, but not blocking the release of the package.

+* The schema generator stops if you have a collection of a type that doesn't have a schema.
+    * Example: `public List<MyClass> MyClasses { get; set; }` will stop the schema generator if `MyClass` doesn't have a schema.

 ### Medium priority

 Issues that are less common and/or can be worked around.